Pre-1982 Work-related Diseases and Cancer Risks

 The Centers for Disease Control and Prevention (CDC) estimates that between three and six percent of all cancers are caused by work-related exposure to toxins.
 Moreover, using its most recent data, the agency estimated between 45,872 and 91,745 new cases of cancer in 2012 were the result of occupational exposure to carcinogens.

 Many of these diagnoses occur among the elderly whose workplace exposure took place decades prior; most occupational diseases have latency periods between five and 30 years.
-Often, the extent of the damage caused by workplace exposure to toxins like asbestos, carbon monoxide, and dusts are not fully realized for decades.
+Often, the extent of the damage caused by workplace exposure to toxins like asbestos and dusts are not fully realized for decades.
 Subsequently, millions of American workers suffered hazardous exposure while on the job without their knowledge.

 In response to decades of corporate negligence throughout the twentieth century, a 1985 federal appeals court upheld a landmark 1982 verdict against the Johns-Manville Corp. for $2.3 million.
 While the asbestos manufacture claimed the sum (and others in litigation) would bankrupt the company, the court found conclusive evidence the company “knew of the tremendous health hazards certain of its products represented and for some 12 or 13 years refused to even warn the users of these products of the health hazards.”

 At the time of the reckoning against asbestos manufacturers, the National Institute for Occupational Safety and Health (NIOSH) listed occupational lung diseases as the primary category for concern.
 Occupational cancers (not including lung cancer) ranked third in category discussions.
 Subsequently, people who worked in industries like longshoring, construction, metal foundries, and many others before this time were frequently put at risk for a range of chronic illnesses.

 Why Were Workers at Greater Risk for Occupational Cancer Before 1982?